How to use the MID function

 The third argument is how many characters you want to extract counted from the start position.

-4. MID function from right
+4. From right

 The formula shown in cell C3 in the image above extracts the last word from the right based on the last space character.